tapj/tapj.github.io/_posts/2013-10-30-new-metagenomic-marker-genes-method-microbiota.md

 ---
 layout: post
 title: A new metagenomic marker genes method to study microbiota
+permalink: 2013-10-30-new-metagenomic-marker-genes-method-microbiota.html
 categories: [Article]
 tags: [species, human, gut, microbiota, marker, mOTU]
 description: Numerical ecology analysis of microbiota by metagenomic sequencing, currently depend on the availability of DNA sequences of microbial genomes in the public databases.
+Often this approach leads to biased interpretation because the majority of the microbial community has no reference genome.
+To overcome this methodological obstacle, the [MetaHIT](http://www.metahit.eu) consortium presented a new method...
 ---

 <img itemprop="image" src="http://www.bork.embl.de/software/mOTU/images/tree.jpg" alt="Marker genes tree" style="float: left; border: 10px solid white; width: 150px;">